 Board of Directors Committees

-As of December 31, 2018, the PGS’ Remuneration and Corporate Governance Committee comprises Directors Walter Qvam (chairperson), Morten Borge, and Espen Grimstad.
+As of December 31, 2019, the PGS’ Remuneration and Corporate Governance Committee comprises Directors Walter Qvam (chairperson), Trond Brandsrud, and Grunde Rønholt.
 All shareholder elected Director’s being members of this committee are considered independent of the Company’s senior management.
 The function of the committee is to assist in matters relating to compensation, benefits, and perquisites of the CEO and other senior executives.
-Review and modification of the Company’s guidelines for good corporate governance are also committee responsibilities.
+Review and modification of the Company’s corporate governance implemented in the Company are also committee responsibilities.

 10. Risk Management and Internal Control